 For some patients, however, public health insurance does not cover all they need.
 Therefore, you could consider taking out private health insurance in addition to your public insurance coverage.
 Although, for many expats and Danes, public insurance is more than enough.

 You need to bring your yellow insurance card whenever you see your general practitioner or a dentist, and whenever you go to the hospital or an emergency ward.
 Your municipality automatically sends you the card, and it carries your name, address, and CPR number, as well as the contact information of your general practitioner.

 Doctors and Hospitals in Denmark

-As mentioned, the name and address of your general practitioner will appear on your yellow insurance card, as well.
+As mentioned, the name and address of your general practitioner will appear on your yellow insurance card as well.
 He or she is then the first person you should approach if you have any medical problems you would like their opinion on.
 They will then either treat it right away or refer you to a specialist or a hospital for further treatment.
-You can visit the public health authorities, Sundhed, to search for a general practitioner, a specialist, or a hospital (website in Danish only).
+You can visit the Danish National e-Health Portal, Sundhed, to search for a general practitioner, a specialist, or a hospital (website in Danish only).

 Freedom of choice also applies to hospital care.
 Keep in mind, however, that not all hospitals in Denmark offer the same specialized departments.
 This means that you may have to travel a while to find the help you need.
 Consult your doctor for more information on hospital care.

 If you simply need to see a doctor outside regular opening hours or on the weekend, you need to call the emergency doctor service.
-The number to call is different for each of the Denmark’s five regions, and you can find yours on Vagtlaegen.dk.
-Once there, you will be asked about your well-being and be given a recommendation on whether to visit your own doctor the next day or if you should visit the emergency doctor service or a hospital.
+The number to call is different for each of the Denmark’s five regions, and you can find yours on Vagtlaegen.dk (Danish only).
+You will be asked about your well-being and be given a recommendation on whether to visit your own doctor the next day or if you should visit the emergency doctor service or a hospital.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.